michael-eddy/mcat/README.md

 # Save a document as image
 mcat document.docx -o image > img.png

+# Show a document as image in the terminal
+mcat readme.md -i

+# Show a document as image in the terminal with dark theme
+mcat readme.md -im

+# Show a document as image in the terminal with your own css
+mcat document.pdf -it "path/to/your/file.css"

 # from a url
 mcat "https://giphy.com/gifs/..."

+# Concat images (stacks vertical)
+mcat SomeImage.png AnotherImage.bmp

+# Or save it (stacks horizontal)
+mcat someimage.png anotherimage.bmp --hori -o image > save.png

+# Concat Videos (must be same format: codec,audio..)
+mcat part1.mp4 anothervideo.mp4 -o video > save.mp4
 ```

 ## ⚙️ Supported Formats